 Read the full review here.

 When a black teen girl witnesses a police officer fatally shoot her unarmed friend Khalil, she must find the courage to speak out despite the inevitable backlash.
-With a plot that mirrors current national news headlines, it’s unsurprising that this book would spark as much controversy as the real-life shootings by police of unarmed black teens like Michael Brown, Trayvon Martin, and Tamir Rice.
+With a plot that mirrors current national news headlines, it’s unsurprising that this book would spark as much controversy as the real-life shootings of unarmed black teens like Michael Brown, Trayvon Martin, and Tamir Rice.
 Yet it was a parent’s complaint of “inappropriate language” that led a school district in Katy, Texas, to remove it from circulation; a superintendent went on to claim that it was the book’s “pervasive vulgarity and racially insensitive language . . . not its substantive content or the viewpoint expressed” that led to the ban.
 Author Angie Thomas was quick to respond on Twitter: “I’m saddened to hear that a school district in Texas banned #TheHateUGive, but I’m also empowered—you’re basically telling the kids of the Garden Heights of the world that their stories shouldn’t be told.
 Well, I’m going to tell them even louder.
 Thanks for igniting the fire.”

 Generations of readers have been captivated by the cautionary tale in this “anonymous” diary of a teen girl’s downward spiral of addiction.
 The harrowing journal entries provide an intimate look into the struggles of the narrator, who is served a soft drink laced with LSD at a party and within months, is hooked on drugs and in danger of losing everything.